Leora Levy wins Republican US Senate primary in Connecticut - NewsBreak

 Leora Levy wins Republican US Senate primary in Connecticut

-CONNECTICUT -- Leora Levy, a first-time political candidate who was endorsed by former President Donald Trump, won the Republican primary Tuesday for U.S. Senate in Connecticut, a win that could signal where the state Republican party is headed politically after years of backing moderates.
+HARTFORD, Conn. — Leora Levy, a first-time political candidate who was endorsed by former President Donald Trump, won the Republican primary Tuesday for US Senate in Connecticut, a win that could signal where the state Republican party is headed politically after years of backing moderates.

 Levy’s victory came over the party establishment’s favored candidate, former state House Minority Leader Themis Klarides, a social moderate.
 She also defeated a fellow conservative, immigration attorney Peter Lumaj, who has made several unsuccessful runs for public office.